You found your voice, and you want to record your first song.

-You also quickly notice that the phone is not really working for that awesome first sound recording.
+You also quickly notice that the phone is not working for that impressive first sound recording.

 You don’t want to spend too much money on a professional studio mic, but you want something that is at least half decent.

-The price ranges vary, but you can start from 50 buck towards, well anything you want.
+The price ranges vary, but you can start from 50 bucks towards, well anything you want.

-You can also choose a external mic dynamic or condenser.
+You can also choose an external mic dynamic or condenser.

 Whichever you choose, you might need some extra equipment for this.

-An external mic will have a 3,5 inch jack or, even better, an XLR plug.
-That wont fit in your computer. and no, don’t buy a adaptor to make it fit into the mic input of your computer.
+An external mic will have a 3,5-inch jack or, even better, an XLR plug.
+That won’t fit in your computer.
+And no, don’t buy an adaptor to make it fit into the mic input of your computer.
 It will sound bad.

 A “mic in” is simply to record your voice talking, not singing.